abdelrahman-1111/Infrastructure-CICD/README.md

 }

 ```
-then to create loadbalancer i needed to create a loadbalancer listeners to attach the security group to my loadbalancer
+Then to create loadbalancer i needed to create a loadbalancer listeners to attach the target group to my loadbalancer
 ```
 resource "aws_lb" "alb" {
     name               = "my-alb"